Editorial by Industrial Quick Search

 Absorption Dynamometers

-The purpose of absorption dynamometers is to measure and absorb power.
-Eddy current, hydraulic, and Prony dynamometers use the power absorption principles as their means of measurement.
+Absorption dynamometers are designed to measure and absorb power.
+Various types, including eddy current, hydraulic, and Prony dynamometers, utilize power absorption principles for their measurements.

 Driving Dynamometers

-A driving dynamometer is used to determine what type of a motor is necessary to operate an engine or electric motor.
-The components of a driving dynamometer include a motor with measuring meters and monitors that are attached to the device to be measured.
-The readings from the monitoring equipment supply information regarding how much power, force, and speed are being used.
+A driving dynamometer assesses the requirements for a motor needed to operate an engine or electric motor.
+It consists of a motor equipped with measurement meters and monitors connected to the device under test.
+The data from these instruments provide insights into the power, force, and speed being utilized.

 Alternating Current (AC) Dynamometers